 The applicant submitted an initial proposal for pre-application review for the September 2022 Planning Board meeting.
-The proposal before the Board at this time is for 43 single family homes, the first phase of what is envisioned to be a larger proposal.
+The proposal before the Board at this time is for 44 single family homes, the first phase of what is envisioned to be a larger multi-phase subdivision.